ethereum/pm/Fee Market Meetings/mainnet-readiness.md

 - [ ] Single-client PoW testnet to ensure the spec works with PoW
     - Besu team to start 🔜
 - [ ] Multi-client PoW testnet to ensure all code paths are tested;
+- [ ] Large state testnet to analyze performance with ~100M accounts on chain.

 ### Other Testing